nahuel-ianni/model-portfolio-prototype/README.md

 ## Deployment
-A production version of the project can be created and deployed on the `dist` folder, which bundles React in production mode and optimizes the build for the best performance.
+A production version of the project can be created and deployed on the `dist` folder, which bundles Vue in production mode and optimizes the build for the best performance.

 ```
 $ cd src